One Family’s Christmas guide for one-parent families

 Dealing with Conflict

 Many of the worst arguments happen at Christmas.
-Bored children, being cooped up with relatives, the availability of alcohol, and a sense of claustrophobia can create an environment where tensions are high.
+Bored children, being cooped up with relatives, the availability of alcohol, and a sense of claustrophobia, particularly following lockdown, can create an environment where tensions are high.

 - Try to pre-empt possible arguments by planning access arrangements in advance

 - Try to communicate in a direct, open and honest manner

 - Don’t meet another person’s anger with your anger

 - Respect yourself even if the other parent shows you none

 - Get out for a walk with the children – tire them out

 - Have a bath or take a nap to get away from everyone

 - Be prepared to let some behaviours go over the Christmas period